kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(1\) An application in accordance with the requirements of parts 201 and 302 of this chapter;

-\(2\) Data in accordance with part 204 of this chapter to support a determination by the Department that the person is “fit, willing, and able” to operate the proposed commuter service; and
+\(2\) Data in accordance with [[Volume 4/A Economic regulations/0204 Data to support fitness determinations.md|part 204 of this chapter]] to support a determination by the Department that the person is “fit, willing, and able” to operate the proposed commuter service; and

-\(3\) A \$670 filing fee submitted in accordance with the provisions of §389.21 of this chapter.
+\(3\) A \$670 filing fee submitted in accordance with the provisions of [[Volume 4/E Organization/0389 Fees and charges for special services.md#§389.21   Payment of fees.|§389.21]] of this chapter.

 \(b\) An executed original and two true copies of an application for a Commuter Air Carrier Authorization shall be filed with Docket Operations Office, U.S. Department of Transportation, 1200 New Jersey Avenue, SE., Washington, DC 20590.